Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

-\subsection{Orientation of the moduli space of double pants diagrams.}
+\subsection{Orientation of the moduli space of double pants diagrams}

-In this subsection we study orientation of the moduli space of double pants diagrams.
-We draw double pants as in Figure \ref{Figure11-2} and put 12 seams as in Figure \ref{oridpants1} below.
-In Figure \ref{oridpants1} the new seams are drawn as dotted lines.
+In this subsection, we study orientation of the moduli space of double pants diagrams.
+We draw double pants as in Figure~\ref{Figure11-2} and put 12 seams as in Figure~\ref{oridpants1} below.
+In Figure~\ref{oridpants1}, the new seams are depicted by dotted lines.
 We have new vertices also.
 There are 4 black vertices which are new.
-The circles of Figure \ref{Figure11-2} are now drawn as white vertices in Figure \ref{oridpants1}.
-There are 4 white vertices in Figure \ref{oridpants1}.
-Here the outer circle in Figure \ref{oridpants1} should be regarded as a vertex.
-(In other words the domain should be regarded as $S^2$.)
+The circles of Figure~\ref{Figure11-2} are now depicted by white vertices in Figure~\ref{oridpants1}.
+There are 4 white vertices in Figure~\ref{oridpants1}.
+Here the outer circle in Figure~\ref{oridpants1} should be regarded as a vertex. \big(In other words, the domain should be regarded as $S^2$.\big)